alexandrecardososantos/webscraping_books_case/README.md

 <br>
 ![alexandrecardososantos](https://github.com/alexandrecardososantos/imagens/blob/main/case_wb_05.JPG?raw=true)

 Yet inside the project folder, run the commands below on terminal.
 The first two commands below download the images from Docker hub.
-The images that should be download are seted already inside the docker-compose.yaml file.
+The images that should be download are setted already inside the docker-compose.yaml file.

 ```sh
 docker-compose up airflow-init